scipp/scipp/docs/reference/developer/adr/0012-rebin-should-apply-irreducible-masks.rst

 ~~~~~~~~~

 - No more mysteriously disappearing data.
-- The effect of masking data is the same as zeroing data directly.
+- Masking removes only data values that are explicitly masked, rather than removing also *additional* data values.
 - Consistent with ``bin``.
 - Consistent with reduction operations.